MuhammadUsmanMithani/anticrosspost-discord-bot/README.md

 - A text editor or an IDE

 ## Setting it up
 Setting this bot up is super simple!
-Just copy the token from Discord developer page and on line 15 of index.js, paste the token between the brackets and "", like this:
+First of all, fire up your terminal and type in `npm i` and wait for the libraries to install.
+Then, copy the token from Discord developer page and on line 15 of index.js, paste the token between the brackets and "", like this:
 ```javascript
 client.login("GAC3MTM4NDg2NjIwNTIwNDQ4.GBHacd.y1GHAC-86Dn4QVChovI8o2U-iBR"); //this token here doesnt really work
 ```